Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Preliminaries

-where $N_S(n,\lambda)$ is the maximal cardinality such that a $(n,N,\lambda_1,\lambda_2)$ correlation-assisted identification wiretap code for the channel $(W_{g},V_{g'})$ exists. \end{definition} \begin{remark} As correlation cannot increase the Shannon message-transmission capacity, it is not used in the current communication systems.
+where $N_S(n,\lambda)$ is the maximal cardinality such that a $(n,N,\lambda_1,\lambda_2)$ CR-assisted identification wiretap code for the channel $(W_{g},V_{g'})$ exists. \end{definition} \begin{remark} As correlation cannot increase the Shannon message-transmission capacity, it is not utilized in current communication systems.
 However, this is not the case for identification.
-We will show in Section \ref{sec4} that for the identification task, we can achieve a performance gain by taking advantage of the CR generation. \end{remark}
+We will demonstrate in Section \ref{sec4} that for the identification task, we can achieve performance gains by taking advantage of CR. \end{remark}